Theme Park World

 Theme Park World, also known as Theme Park 2, and in North America as Sim Theme Park, is a 1999 construction and management simulation game developed by Bullfrog Productions and released by Electronic Arts.
-The direct sequel to Theme Park (Theme Hospital and Theme Aquarium are thematic sequels), the player constructs and manages an amusement park with the aim of making profit and keeping visitors happy.
+The direct sequel to Theme Park (Theme Hospital and Theme Aquarium are thematic sequels), the player constructs and manages an amusement park to make a profit and keep visitors happy.
 Initially developed for Windows, it was ported to PlayStation and PlayStation 2 (whose version was titled Theme Park Roller Coaster in North America), as well for Macintosh computers.
 The Mac version was published by Feral Interactive.

 The game was developed because personnel at Bullfrog wanted to bring the original Theme Park up-to-date.
-Theme Park World features four themes of amusement park, the ability to ride attractions, and an online service that enabled players to share parks.
+Theme Park World contains four different themed areas to build amusement parks in, the ability to ride attractions, and an online service that enabled players to share parks.
 Reception was mostly positive, with reviewers complimenting the sound and visuals, although some were critical of the interface.
-The game was followed by Theme Park Inc (also known as Sim Coaster) in 2001.
+The game was followed by Theme Park Inc (also known as SimCoaster) in 2001.